 The election of Donald J. Trump is what I would like to call a ‘nigger moment’ for every born African American citizen.
 A ‘nigger moment’ is when your fame, your money, your social status cannot protect you from the realization that a significant amount of people in this country will always and forever see you as nothing more than a nigger.
 Every African American will experience a nigger moment individually at least once in their lifetime.
 But with the election of Donald J. Trump, I have come to-the-realization that, collectively as a black race, he is our nigger moment.

-However, I’m not naïve enough to believe that what we’re witnessing has just started happening; worst atrocities inflicted upon us from the moment of our capturing in Africa.
+However, I’m not naïve enough to believe that what we’re witnessing has just started happening; the worst atrocities inflicted upon us from the moment of our capturing in Africa.

 Age of Transparency